Preventing the spread of E-Coli 0157 in your food business

 These bacteria are normally destroyed by thorough cooking (above 75 degrees for 3 minutes).
 However, problems are likely to arise if previously cooked foods become contaminated with bacteria from raw food.
 This is called cross-contamination.
 The danger is that the previously cooked food is not likely to be subjected to further cooking and may be re-contaminated by raw food.

-Remember that cooked food includes various foods such as pies, pasties, cold meats as well as those dishes intended to be served hot.
+Remember that cooked food includes pies, pasties, cold meats as well as those dishes intended to be served hot.

 Preventing cross contamination